Can dogs eat bread? Wheat bread and plain white bread is safe for dogs to eat in moderation.

 Too much bread can lead to obesity.
 And bread doesn’t offer anything nutritionally that your dog’s food doesn’t already provide.

-If you’re keen to share this snack with your dog, make sure there are no additional ingredients that could hurt your pet.
+If you’re keen to share this snack with your dog, make sure there are no extra ingredients that could hurt your pet.

 And, watch them carefully the first time they eat it, in case they are allergic.